 It is also found that black pepper can improves digestion by helping in the breakdown of proteins and also protects the intestinal tract against bacterial growth.
 It is also considered as carminative (relieving flatulence), promotes sweating, which helps rid the body of toxins.

 - Adding black pepper to your soups, dishes, salad dressing, etc., is a great way to incorporate its benefits into your diet.

 - Drink the concoction or Kadha prepared with black pepper along with other Ayurvedic and herbal spices and herbs such as turmeric, coriander seeds, mint leaves, cardamom, ginger, etc.

-- You can also add a pinch of black pepper into your green tea/lemon tea.
+- You can also add a pinch of black pepper to your green tea/lemon tea.

 Coriander seeds also help in lowering sugar levels, skin cleansing, and detoxifying the body as well.
 All these qualities make coriander great food for boosting immunity.

 - Use in your regular cooking such as whole seeds can be added to savory baked goods, roasted vegetables, cooked dal and vegetable dishes

 - Pickled vegetables using seeds.